zerjens/fc4-framework/methodology/authoring_workflow.md

       happy with the changes
 1. In your terminal, hit `ctrl-c` to stop fc4-tool
 1. Use your git UI of choice to commit your changes
-1. Push your local changes to the origin repository regularly
+1. Push your local changes to the remote repository regularly
 1. When you’re ready to submit your changes for review, open a [Merge Request](https://docs.gitlab.com/ee/user/project/merge_requests/index.html) or [Pull Request](https://help.github.com/articles/about-pull-requests/) to get your changes